If there’s one city that’s mastered being able to handle copious amounts of snow while providing plenty of opportunities for fun, it’s Chicago.

 Please note, some of these special Winter events may be separately ticketed and not included on the Go Chicago Card.

-You’ll get to see Chicago from a bird’s eye view while taking in the sites and getting to know Chicago’s history on this narrated tour – plus it’s one of the best ways to orient yourself with the city and plan the rest of your sightseeing route.
+This is one of the best ways to orient yourself with the city and plan the rest of your sightseeing route.

 The Field Museum – Art and Science Spotlight – Winter in the Wild!